 The next problem was pressure.
 NASA safety rules anything over 60 psig a concern.
 Espresso brewing requires at least twice as much pressure.
 Argotec engineers determined that they could address this by eliminating a traditional rotary pump and instead using an electric motor to drive the plunger.

 What about leaks and pressure relief?
 This is a common problem for all chemical plants, but even more difficult in zero gravity.
 Argotec made it so that every piece of pipe had relief valves with piping back to a central pressure containment chamber.

 That left the question of how to drink an espresso in outer space?
 Think, after all, of the Tang crystals that are so famous as a space drink.
 The espresso-loving engineers designed a mechanism to blow air through the coffee capsule into a zip-lock coffee cup.

-We all know how nice it is to have a hot espresso when trying to solve a process problem.
+We all know how nice it is to have a hot espresso when trying to solve a process-related chemical engineering problem.
 Now our astronauts have the same opportunity to get the brain cells jumping in space.
 This is yet another exciting example of how process engineers have to brainstorm new approaches to separation problems.